yaronp/git-recipes/README.md

 `$ git ls-files | wc -l`

 ### Restoring revisions with git reset
 The history of the repository can be displayed as a list of revisions.
-We can use $ git log --pretty=oneline or the alias $ git l.
-As you already know, every revision is identified by its unique name.
-To restore the working directory to one of the revisions you can use:

-` git reset --hard [REVISION]`
+We can use `$ git log --pretty=oneline` or the alias `$ git l`.
+To restore the working directory to one of the revisions you can use: `$ git reset --hard [REVISION]`